We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - can leave a greasy residue when using large amounts

-- may not suit those with greasy skin
+- may not suit those with oily skin

-Below are some of the best products containing coconut oil.
+Below are some of the best coconut oil products for the face available online.

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based and correct at the time of publication.

 Public Goods stocks this versatile, organic coconut oil that people can add to their recipes or apply to their hair and skin.
-It is vegan-friendly and gluten-free, and it acts as a natural purifier and moisturizer.
+According to the company, it is vegan-friendly and gluten-free, and it acts as a natural purifier and moisturizer.

 This oil has many positive reviews on the company’s website.
 Some people state they use it as a makeup remover and others as a hair mask, as it makes the hair and skin appear shiny.